inveniosoftware/docs-invenio-rdm/docs/index.md

 Welcome to the InvenioRDM project!

-InvenioRDM is a ready-to-go turn-key Research Data Management repository.
+InvenioRDM is a ready-to-go, turn-key Research Data Management repository.
 It puts together the Invenio framework so you don't have to.

-This documentation walks you through installing, configuring and deploying your very own InvenioRDM instance.
-Furthermore, you can customize it for your need and even add your own extensions!
-Follow the below sections in order to get a full picture of using InvenioRDM or go straight to what you're interested in - each section is independent.
+This documentation walks you through installing, configuring, and deploying your very own InvenioRDM instance.
+Furthermore, you can customize it for your needs and even add your own extensions!
+Follow the sections below in order to get a full picture of how to use InvenioRDM, or go straight to what you're interested in - each section is independent.